rontarrant/gtkDcoding/docs/_posts/2019-09-17-0071-expanding-on-the-statusbar.md

 Notice that because the `Statusbar` is monitoring and reporting on `Event`s in the `DrawingArea`, both of these `Label`s have to be updated by this callback.

-Now, we have one more example to look at…
+Now, we have one more example to look at...

 ## The Statusbar’s Signal